 WHO WE ARE

-The virtual E-VOLVE (Electric Vehicle Optimized for Life, Value and Efficiency) Cluster is realizing and monitoring synergies between six projects from the GV-01 Horizon 2020 call to execute joint dissemination, exploitation and standardization activities.
+The virtual E-VOLVE (Electric Vehicle Optimized for Life, Value and Efficiency) Cluster is realizing and monitoring synergies between eight projects from the GV-01 Horizon 2020 call to execute joint dissemination, exploitation and standardization activities.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 824311